ArtiPedia/blog-v3/_posts/2017-02-15-jekyll-sort-filters.md

 Jekyll Filters are a wide range of parameters that can be used to modify the output produced by Liquid tags or objects.
 I will be describing two Jekyll filters which can be very useful in sorting post index.
 One is **sort** filter and the other is **where** filter.

-If you're not sure on how to use Liquid tags then I suggest you go through this article and come back here: [How to use Liquid Syntax in Jekyll?](https://blog.webjeda.com/jekyll-liquid/){: target="_blank"}.
+If you're not sure on how to use Liquid Synatax then I suggest you go through this article: [How to use Liquid Syntax in Jekyll?](https://blog.webjeda.com/jekyll-liquid/){: target="_blank"}.

 ## Simple Filters
 Consider this example.
 I'm modifying the output of the page variable ``page.author`` which is ``sharathdt`` using string filters.